 Generally, October to December and March to May are the best times to visit Bhutan - rainfall is low, and temperatures are conducive to active days of sightseeing.
-The monsoon season occurs June to August.
+(The Monsoon season occurs June to August.)
 Choosing spring or fall will depend on your priorities.
 In the fall, days are usually very pleasant with clear skies and sunshine, providing the best opportunities to view Himalayan peaks.
 November to December is the best time to see black-necked cranes, and spring is the best time to spot a satyr tragopan.
 In the spring, the mountains are covered with blooming rhododendrons and the bird life is more numerous and more active, although overcast skies and wind are more common, especially at passes.
-Spring trips tend to yield about twice the number of bird species compared to fall.
+In spring you tend to find about twice as many bird species compared to fall.